-Part B: Review of the Previous Academic Year
+Part B: Review of the previous academic year

-Outcomes for Disadvantaged Pupils
+Outcomes for disadvantaged pupils

-Academic Year 2023/2023
+Academic Year 22/23

-Currently Orchard Education does not receive Pupil Premium funding or distinguish between disadvantaged learners as all learners have an EHCP and are funded by the relevant local authority.
-In 2023/2024 we will identify learners who are at risk of being disadvantaged socioeconomically as well as our CLA learners.
+Currently Orchard education does not receive Pupil Premium funding or distinguish between disadvantaged learners as all learners have EHCP's and are funded through local authorities.

+In 23/24 we will identify learners who are at risk of being disadvantaged socioeconomically as well as our CLA learners.

 Analysis of attendance, behaviour incidents and attainment will support our evidence of the impact of the Covid recovery and CLA pupil premium spends.

-Externally Provided Programmes
+Externally provided programmes

 Programme Provider

 Counselling Fortis Therapy

-£45,000 a year not supported by Pupil Premium
+£45000 a year not supported by Pupil Premium